cpq/bare-metal-programming-guide/README.md

-table, startup code, linker script, build automation using `make`, GPIO peripheral and LED blinky, SysTick timer, UART peripheral and debug output, `printf` redirect to UART (IO retargeting), debugging with Segger Ozone, system clock setup, and web server implementation with device dashboard.
+table, startup code, linker script, build automation using `make`, GPIO peripheral and LED blinky, SysTick timer, UART peripheral and debug output, `printf` redirect to UART (IO retargeting), debugging with Segger Ozone, system clock setup, web server implementation with device dashboard, and automatic tests.

 Throughout the guide, we will be using a [Nucleo-F429ZI](https://www.st.com/en/evaluation-tools/nucleo-f429zi.html)